Smalltooth stingray: Biology

 These changes were made due to revisions in stingray classification.
 Originally named “Trygon rudis” by scientist Albert Günther, “Trygon” at the time being the genus name used to describe stingrays with disc shaped bodies and long whip-like tails.
-With time, this primarily morphological classification was later updated due to the discovery that the genus “Trygon” was not a natural group, and that it included a variety of different species that were not very closely related.
-Thus, many species originally named “Trygon” were updated to a new and better defined genus called “Dasyatis”.
+With time, this primarily morphological classification was later updated due to the discovery that the genus "Trygon" was not a natural group, and that it included a variety of different species that were not very closely related.
+Thus, many species originally named "Trygon" were updated to a new and better defined genus called "Dasyatis".
 This genus referred to all flat bodied stingray species with venomous tails.
-Accordingly, the smalltooth stingray was thus renamed “Dasyatis rudis”.
-Later on however, after DNA comparisons and skeletal analyses, scientists arrived at the conclusion that the genus “Dasyatis” was no longer accurate enough for the species within it, and was too broad of a classification.
+Accordingly, the smalltooth stingray was thus renamed "Dasyatis rudis".
+Later on however, after DNA comparisons and skeletal analyses, scientists arrived at the conclusion that the genus "Dasyatis" was no longer accurate enough for the species within it, and was too broad of a classification.
 The scientific name for the smalltooth stingray was reassigned once more to become Hypanus rudis.

 Distribution

 All information we have about H. rudis comes from the single specimen found in the 19th century off of the West Coast of Africa, near the Gulf of New Guinea.
-Based on other related species Hypanus, we can infer that smalltooth stingrays most likely inhabited coastal and shallow marine habitats in either sandy or muddy areas.
-While no specific depth is known, Hypanus species are typically found in depths ranging from 6-20 ft until they migrate to deeper waters (approximately 80 ft).
+Based on other related species of Hypanus, we can infer that smalltooth stingrays most likely inhabited coastal and shallow marine habitats. in either sandy or muddy areas.
+While no specific depth is known, Hypanus species are typically found in depths ranging from 6–20 ft until they migrate to deeper waters (approximately 80 ft).
 Additionally, given the lack of sightings, the smalltooth stingray is considered extremely rare, or even possibly extinct.